webpack/webpack-cli/OPTIONS.md

   init|c [options] [scaffold...]
-Initialize a new webpack configuration. loader|l [output-path]                     Scaffold a loader. migrate|m <config-path> [new-config-path]  Migrate a configuration to a new version. configtest|t <config-path>                 Test any webpack configuration against validation errors. plugin|p [output-path]                     Scaffold a plugin.
+Initialize a new webpack configuration. loader|l [output-path]                     Scaffold a loader. migrate|m <config-path> [new-config-path]  Migrate a configuration to a new version. configtest|t <config-path>                 Tests webpack configuration against validation errors. plugin|p [output-path]                     Scaffold a plugin.

 To see list of all supported commands and options run 'webpack --help=verbose'.